sserwangaedrisa/Robots-search/README.md

 ## Features

 - Generate and display unique robots using the RoboHash API.
-- Search for robots by entering a name or a set of letters.
+- Search for robots by entering a name or a set of letters that are inclusive in the name of one of the robots in the wesite.
 - Responsive design for seamless user experience across devices.

 ## Technologies